FelixDavidMejia/HAR_data_cleaning/CodeBook.md

 ###Features
 This is the data contained in the **./test/X_test.txt** and **./train/X_train.txt** files.
 For each record there are 561 different measurements or features.

-In general, those features are the measurement of the following signals:
+The sensors in the smartphone provides measurement of the following signals:

 | Signals            |
 | ------------------ |